intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

  Locrian | ^1 | ^b2 | ^b3 | ^4 | ^b5 | ^b6 | ^b7
  Lydian Dominant | ^1 | ^2 | ^3 | ^#4 | ^5 | ^6 | ^b7

 Yet understanding construction does nothing to further your understanding of their function.
-We often associate modes with early music, but modal music is still common in many types of modern music, including jazz, classical, and pop.
+We often associate modes with early music, but as mentioned above, modal music is still common in many types of modern music.
 Using modes allows composers to create a range of colors, through a variety of techniques.
-For example, one popular theory ranks the modes from "bright" to "dark" based on the number of raised or lowered pitches in the mode.
+For example, one popular theory ranks the modes from "light" to "dark" based on the number of raised or lowered pitches in the mode.
 If you apply this logic to the previous table, you can see that Lydian and Ionian would be the "brightest" modes because they have the most raised pitches, whereas Phrygian and Locrian would be the darkest modes because they have the most lowered pitches respectively.

 Our "non-mode"--the Lydian Dominant scale--shares the altered pitches from both the Lydian and Mixolydian modes, so it cannot be derived in the same manner as the other modes.
-It is, however, useful in improvising over dominant seventh chords and has the unusual characteristic of acting as a hybrid of the whole tone and octatonic scales.
-After you read more about these two new scales below, return to the Lydian Dominant scale to see if you can determine *why* we consider it a hybrid of a whole tone and octatonic collections.
+It is, however, useful in improvising over dominant seventh chords and has the unusual characteristic of acting as a hybrid of the whole tone and octatonic scales, two non-diatonic scales that we will discuss in Unit 22.
+After you read more about those two scales at a later date, return to the Lydian Dominant scale to see if you can determine *why* we consider it a hybrid of a whole tone and octatonic collections.

 You should spend time exploring each of these modes to learn why one pitch can sound "tonicized" without a traditional dominant to tonic relationship.
 With very few exceptions, every piece of music contains a harmonic method for creating tension and release, and music written in these modes is no different.
 When listening to all of the versions of *Happy Birthday* above, you probably disliked the first time a mode landed on `te`, but after listening to multiple examples using `te`, it becomes normalized and can be heard as a weaker--but still functional--counterpart to `do`.
 Discovering how each mode creates tension and release is paramount to understanding modal usage, and will help you create a framework for any scale--including those below.